-NOTE: This edition includes all Case Interpretations approved by the Professional Standards Committee through 2017.
-All new and amended Case Interpretations become effective upon approval by the National Association's Professional Standards Committee and publication on Realtor.org.
+NOTE: All new and amended Case Interpretations become effective upon approval by the National Association's Professional Standards Committee and publication on www.nar.realtor.
+Case Interpretations approved by the Professional Standards Committee through 2017 are expected to be published on nar.realtor during the first quarter of 2018.